last update: 28 July 2020

 It would appear that most aphorisms are attributed to people (aphorists), and Wikipedia list 109 of them (from Aristotle to Oscar Wilde).

-We mentioned that adages are often presented as 'laws' and the examples given above were laws or principles named after people (Murphy, Peter, Parkinson).
-An eponym is a person, place, or things after whom or which someone to something is named.
-This is a more generic term than adage because an eponym can just as easily be astronomical objects, diseases, scientific laws or just hairstyles.
+We mentioned that adages are often presented as 'laws', and the examples are often named after people (Murphy, Peter, Parkinson).
+An adage appears to be a special case of an eponym, which is someone or something that is named after a person, place, or thing.
+In this sense eponym is a more generic than adage because it can just as easily be astronomical objects, diseases, scientific laws or just hairstyles.
 Check out the full list here, but be warned it is massive list.
 There is a separate list of eponymous laws, but only some are adages.
+It appears to very difficult to really differentiate between adage and eponym, but "Ginsberg's theorem" is often called an eponym consisting of a set of adages, which are restatements of the consequences of the zeroth, first, second, and third laws of thermodynamics.
+In particular the idea that we live in a game that we can't win, can't break even, and can't escape from.

 I wonder if some one-line jokes fall into the category of aphorisms.